Nemin32/Nemin32.github.io/other/_posts/2020-08-18-munchrant.md

 I hate this character and I hate the fact that I have to hate him.
-Here's someone who canonically existed for potentially thousands of years, so could lay some heavy story beats for us to broaden our perspective on the world... and what do we get?
+Here's someone who canonically existed for potentially thousands of years, so could lay some heavy story beats for us to broaden our perspective on the world...and what do we get?
 A senile old guy, who is nonetheless revered by the Mudokons.

 Those who might have no idea, the Raisin has a backstory.
 He used to be this ancient tree, who upon